-Surges in new search behavior also known as “micro trends” can appear in a matter of minutes.
-For example, the impact of Chester Bennington’s tragic death on music sales or search for snow blowers during a blizzard.
-Those marketers who want to maximize their returns on investments (ROI) and get their website to the top of Google search should focus on capturing the analytics opportunity of this dynamic search behavior.
-That’s where real time web analytics comes in.
+Surges in a new search behavior also known as “microtrends” can appear in a matter of minutes.
+For example, the impact of Chester Bennington’s tragic death on music sales or search for snowblowers during a blizzard.
+Those marketers who want to maximize their returns on investment (ROI) and get their website to the top of Google search should focus on capturing the analytics opportunity of this dynamic search behavior.
+That’s where real-time web analytics comes in.

-Nowadays, moving to a real time web analytics model is a must for those individuals who want to decrease wasted ROI and improve their site’s ranking.
-Real time web analytics implies practically instant access and use of analytical data.
+Nowadays, moving to a real-time web analytics model is a must for those individuals who want to decrease wasted ROI and improve their site’s ranking.
+Real-time web analytics implies practically the instant access and use of analytical data.
 It analyzes consumers' immediate behavior when browsing, searching and clicking to deliver relevant content at every second.

 Real-time analytics technologies are highly beneficial for retail websites since they allow to capture visitors' behavior right away and provide in-the-minute personalized product suggestions on any web page — responding to the individual search requests and reducing the number of custom landing pages needed.